On the hard ground of reality

 Or are employers also complicit in the dilemma - eg because they are unaware of their social responsibility.

-Because, as in the example above, they are often not academics themselves and may be biased towards the graduates according to the motto "Let's work something first".
+Because, as in the example above, they are often not themselves academics and may give the graduates prejudices according to the motto "He should work first."

 Prejudice against women?